 Many free address environments utilize hot desking… in which employees outnumber desks.
-Work spaces have power, access to internet and sometime even their own computers so that employees can ‘touch down’ to work.
+Work spaces have power, access to internet and sometimes even their own computers so that employees can ‘touch down’ to work.

 Another modern term is Flexible Space.
 Flexible workspace or flexispace, is a type of office space fitted with basic equipment that allows employees who aren’t in the office every day to have a physical office to come to when needed.
-Flexible spaces also let companies easily change their working environments as their business grow and change.
+Flexible spaces also let companies easily change their working environments as their business grows and changes.